UHDanke/gd_docs/triggers/spawn.md

 #### Spawn

 Spawn ID and New Group ID can only be remapped from another Spawn trigger.
-These IDs will also not be remapped if using Reset Remap.
+New Group IDs will not be remapped by other spawn triggers if using Reset Remap.

 #### Edit Adv Follow